rage/programming-23/data/part-9/1-objects-and-references.md

 </sample-output>

 One of the principles of object oriented programming is to include any functionality which handles objects of a certain type in the class definition, as methods.
-So instead we could write a method which allows us to compare the age of a Person object to _another_ Person object:
+So instead of a function we could write a _method_ which allows us to compare the age of a Person object to _another_ Person object:

 ```python
 class Person: